szymeqic-git/projekt_psl/README.md

 * **Object-Relational Database:** Combines elements of both relational and object-oriented databases.
 Examples include DB2, Oracle, and Visual FoxPro.
 * **Multidimensional Database:** Stores data in dimensions, allowing for more than two dimensions and facilitating flexible data access.
 Examples include Oracle Express.

+When designing a database, it's crucial to:

+* determine its purpose
-When designing a database, it's crucial to determine its purpose, design tables or files for each subject, establish records and fields, define relationships, and ensure efficient data management.
+* design tables or files for each subject
+* establish records and fields
+* define relationships
+* ensure efficient data management

 ## Sources:

 * [copadata.com](https://www.copadata.com/pl/product/zenon-software-platform-platforma-programowa-firmy-copa-data/wizualizacja-kontrola/co-to-jest-**SCADA**/)